What Are the Career Opportunities in Baking and Pastry?

 Baking & Pastry Blogger or Writer

-Baking and pastry writers could also work for magazines or publications that highlight cooking and lifestyle topics like Good Housekeeping, Bake, or Bon Appétit.
+As a baking and pastry writer, you could also write for magazines or publications that highlight cooking and lifestyle topics like Good Housekeeping, bake Magazine, or Bon Appétit.

 Food Stylist or Photographer

-Food stylists can be responsible for everything from sourcing ingredients and preparing the dishes to plating and keeping them looking just right throughout the photo shoot.
+Food stylists can handle tasks from sourcing ingredients and preparing dishes to plating and keeping everything looking delicious throughout a shoot.
 Food photographers are responsible for capturing the best photos of the dish.
-These professionals need an eye for aesthetics, an understanding of composition, and skills with cameras and lighting.
+Both roles call for an eye for aesthetics, an understanding of composition, and comfort with cameras and lighting.

 Pastry Arts Instructor